asreview/asreview/docs/source/simulation_study_results.rst

 Results
 -------
-The figures below shows the recall curves of simulations for all model-dataset combinations.
+The figures below show the recall curves of simulations for all model-dataset combinations.
 These curves plot recall as a function of the proportion of publications screened.
 The curves represent the average recall over 15 trials where the error margin represents the standard error of the mean in the direction of the y-axis.
 The x-axis is cut off at 40% since all for simulations, the models reached 95% recall after screening 40% of the publications.
 The dashed horizontal lines indicate the RRF​@10 values, the dashed vertical lines the WSS​@95 values.
-The dashed grey diagonal line corresponds to the expected recall curve when publications are screened in a random order.
+The dashed grey diagonal line corresponds to the expected recall curve when publications are screened in random order.

 Recall curves
 ~~~~~~~~~~~~~